By: Marilyn L. Davis, founder and Editor-in-Chief at From Addict 2 Advocate

 My story is raw and honest-painfully shared-but a story about the ability to live life to the fullest and pass on what was so freely given to me, no matter what life brings you.

 Retiring as a mental health practitioner, I celebrated 25 years last January and live a peaceful life in Northern Michigan.
 I write, blog, and stay connected with the wonderful people in recovery.

-Link for book, With Vigilance-a woman in long-term recovery
+Link for the book, With Vigilance-a woman in long-term recovery

-I have been in the recovery field for over seven years, where I find a great deal of purpose by helping others, and I have great passion for recovery.
-I work as a Recovery Coach with Brad McLeod Recovery, and do my best to support people struggling with addiction over the internet.
+I have been in the recovery field for over seven years, where I find a great deal of purpose in helping others, and I have a great passion for recovery working as a Recovery Coach with Brad McLeod Recovery and do my best to support people struggling with addiction over the internet.

-I am really enjoying the experience, and reflecting on my past has been very beneficial for me, even after nearly nine years of recovery.
+I enjoy the experience, and reflecting on my past has been very beneficial for me, even after nearly nine years of recovery.

 If you would like to learn more about me, I have written out my life story on Medium (https://medium.com/@aaronleboldbmr)

-Dr. Coughlin has helped thousands of people to change their lives over the past seventeen plus years.
+Dr. Coughlin has helped thousands of people to change their lives over the past seventeen-plus years.
 He is an Addiction Expert, Blogger/Writer at Addicted Minds and VIP Interventions, and a Professional Associate member at Gemini Behavioral Health, Addict2Advocate, The Addictions Academy, Sober Services, and hundreds of small press magazines and newspapers.
-He is a two-time World Champion and nine time National Champion and State and National Record holder power lifter, a gentle giant who has championed many in his career.
-His also writes poetry on addiction and Christian subjects, with over 500 published to date.
+A two-time World Champion and nine-time National Champion, and State and National Record holder powerlifter, a gentle giant who has championed many in his career.
+He also writes poetry on addiction and Christian subjects, with over 500 published.

 RevKev’s accomplishments do not stop here, so connect with RevKev on LinkedIn.